 Significant currencies are defined that account for 5% or more of the Group's total on-balance sheet interest rate sensitive position in all currencies.
 The total position in non-reported currencies could not exceed 10% of the same.
-As of 31 December 2022, significant currencies include Hong Kong dollars, US dollars and Offshore Renminbi.
-The Group calculates the changes in EVE and NII for each currency separately and aggregate the adverse impact, without netting, of all currencies in template IRRBB1.
+As of 31 December 2024, significant currencies are Hong Kong Dollars and US Dollars while Offshore Renminbi is also reported to maintain total position in non-reported currencies not exceed 10%.
+The Group calculates the changes in EVE and Net Interest Income ("NII") for each currency separately and aggregate the adverse impact, without netting, of all currencies in Template IRRBB1.
 There is no assumption about interest rate correlation between different currencies applied on aggregation.